tarik-ozkanli/openthing/README.md

 These manifolds of information-craft have endless internal connections as well as external ones.

-Mimics and give snapshots of the "self view of mind" in an historical and open context..
+Mimics and gives snapshots of the "self view of THE MIND" in an historical and open context..